Projects

 The content on this page was translated automatically.

-Charlotte Bank has been working internationally as a freelance curator with a focus on modern and contemporary art of the MENA region since 2007.
+Charlotte Bank has been working internationally as a freelance curator since 2007 with a focus on modern and contemporary art from the MENA region.
 She has curated exhibitions as well as film and talk series in collaboration with institutions such as Berlin Biennale, ZKM (Karlsruhe), Arsenal Institute for Film and Video Art (Berlin), IfA Galerie Berlin, European Media Art Festival (Osnabrück), Casino Luxembourg - Centre d'art contemporain, Impakt Festival (Utrecht), De Balie (Amsterdam), Overgaden Institute of Contemporary Art (Copenhagen), Museum of Contemporary Art (Roskilde / Denmark), DEPO (Istanbul), Atassi Foundation (Dubai).

 Long-term curatorial projects